OlivierLD/ROB/raspberry-sailor/MUX-implementations/MISCSamples/README.md

                       --max-leeway:12 \
                       --aws-coeff:1.0
 ```
-Explanation about the various parameters can be found in the code.
+Explanations about the various parameters can be found in the code.

 To define a track, LeafLet expects a JSON structure like
 ```javascript